Tyomnayark/Groupie-Tracker/README.md

     * And the last one, relation, does the link between all the other parts, artists, dates and locations.

-This project focuses on building a user friendly website where it displays the bands info through several data visualizations.
+This project focuses on building a user friendly website where it displays the bands info through several data visualizations and have search bar.